KevinHa59/KevinHa59/README.md

 # <p align="CENTER">TONG HA</p>

 ## * A little about Me
-> Hi!
-I'm Tong Ha
->
-> I graduated from University of Houston-Downtown in 2021 with a degree in Computer Science.
->
-> I have some experience in front-end development, and also interested in back-end development.
-I love to create beautiful and performant products with delightful user experiences.
->
-> My front-end knowledge include ReactJS.
->
-> My back-end knowledge include Spring Boot.
+> My name is Tong Ha, a Full Stack Developer with a Bachelor of Computer Science degree.
+I have a passion for Software Development and strong knowledge in ReactJS, Redux, and Next.js.
+Currently, I focus on front-end development using Next.js, with Python and Azure function App for back end, and SQL Server as the database.

 ## * Technologies